Liver transplantation breathes new life in patient with decompensated liver failure and CKD | Case study

 PACE Hospitals' Liver transplant team successfully performed a living donor liver transplantation (LDLT) for a 49-year-old male with decompensated liver cirrhosis and pneumonia.

-A 49-year-old male patient with a history of ascites, chronic kidney disease and pneumonia was presented to the Senior Consultant Surgical Gastroenterologist and Liver Transplant Surgeon, Dr.CH Madhusudhan at PACE Hospitals, Hitech City, Hyderabad.
+A 49-year-old male patient with a BMI of 30 and a medical history of ascites, chronic kidney disease, and pneumonia, presented to PACE Hospitals, Hitech City, Hyderabad for further management.

 Medical History